Erection problems - aftercare

 If you have trouble communicating, counseling can be very helpful for you and your partner.
 Finding a way for both of you to express your feelings and desires, and then work on the issues together, can make a big difference.

 Sildenafil (Viagra), vardenafil (Levitra, Staxyn), and tadalafil (Cialis) are medicines prescribed for ED.
-They work only when you are sexually aroused.
+They cause erections only when you are sexually aroused.

-- The effect is usually seen within 15 to 45 minutes.
+- The effect is most often seen within 15 to 45 minutes.
 The effects of these drugs may last for several hours.
 Tadalafil (Cialis) may last for up to 36 hours.

 - Sildenafil (Viagra) should be taken on an empty stomach.
 (Levitra) and tadalafil (Cialis) may be taken with or without food.